Punishment in Australia: Prison labour

 In New South Wales, prisoner work is organised by Corrective Service Industries (CSI), an arm of the state justice department.
 Prisoners sew national and state flags and ambulance flags, and paint boomerangs.
 CSI said in 2017 that 84.9% of NSW inmates who can work, do so.
 In 2017, NSW prisoners were paid from $24.60 to $70.55 for a 30-hour work week.
 This is about $0.82 to $2.35 per hour, compared to the Australian minimum wage of $17.70 per hour.
 CSI made $113 million revenue and $46.6 million profit in 2016.
 CSI said that prison work helped prisoners pass time, and that 1% of their sales went to the Victims Compensation Levy (a government compensation fund for crime victims).

 In 2019, about 20 prisoners at Dawn De Loas Correctional Centre were assembling computers.
-The identity of the company using this labour was unknown, but CSI overseer Jasvinder Oberai said that the program provided innmates with work experience, that PC parts came from government donations and the assembled PCs were given back to government departments.
+The identity of the company using this labour was unknown, but CSI overseer Jasvinder Oberai said that the program provided inmates with work experience, that PC parts came from government donations and the assembled PCs were given back to government departments.